Thru-hiking, or through-hiking,

 I am not, but you do have to really, really want it.

-How much does it cost to thru-hike the PCT?
+How much does it cost to thru hike

-This does not include my kit, airfares etc. Just food and accommodation and a little for replacement kit I hope it is enough as it is all that I had! *
+This does not include my kit, airfares etc. Just food and accommodation and a little for exchange kit (repairs)

 What is your Resupply Strategy?

-As I was coming from the UK so my resupply strategy was quite basic I brought as I went, but from some towns I brought food and send it ahead Knowing that there could be a poor selection at that location **
+As I am a BRIT my resupply strategy is quite basic I brought as I went, but from some towns I brought food and send it ahead knowing that there could be a poor selection at that location **

 What is the most important advice you would give to next year’s thru-hikers?